camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 Job suspension by Job Definition allows you to suspend all instances of a certain timer or an asynchronous continuation.
 Intuitively, this allows you to suspend a certain activity in a process in a way that all process instances will advance until they have reached this activity and then not continue since the activity is suspended.

-Let's assume there is a process deployed with key `orderProcess` which contains a service task named `processPayment`.
+Let's assume there is a process deployed with key `orderProcess`, which contains a service task named `processPayment`.
 The service task has an asynchronous continuation configured which causes it to be executed by the job executor.
 The following example shows how you can prevent the `processPayment` service from being executed:

 ```java
 List<JobDefinition> jobDefinitions = managementService.createJobDefinitionQuery()